Gangnam Style: South Korea set to demolish slum in shadows of Seoul glitz

 "I envy them," the mother of five said in her shack, which is too small to accommodate even a television.
 "Why wouldn't I?
 I pray every day that some day my kids can have a life like them."

-Kim, who depends on a monthly government living subsidy of 200,000 won ($187), uses a shared toilet around the corner and takes showers and does laundry at public baths.
+Kim, who depends on a monthly government living subsidy of 200,000 won (122 pounds), uses a shared toilet around the corner and takes showers and does laundry at public baths.

 "Later you will see all kinds of bugs, like cockroaches, and rats," she said.
 "Bug killers don't work."

-In December, city and district officials agreed on a redevelopment plan to build thousands of units of low-cost housing, including subsidized homes for current slum residents.
+In December, city and district officials agreed on a redevelopment plan to build thousands of units of low-cost housing, including subsidised homes for current slum residents.

 "We need to develop the area quickly to improve housing security for people there, because these illegal shacks are old, so they are vulnerable," said Cho Gyu-tae, a Gangnam official handling the redevelopment.